canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 - __The problem__ — A description of what the section is trying to accomplish.
 - __What you need to know__ — Information about CanJS that is useful for solving the problem.
-- __How to verify it works__ - How to make sure the solution works if it's not obvious.
+- __How to verify it works__ - How to make sure the solution works if it’s not obvious.
 - __The solution__ — The solution to the problem.

 ## Setup ##